two professionals in discussion

 What other matters should I consider during the meeting?

-• You can take notes during the meeting if you wish.
+• Take notes if you wish.

 After the meeting

-As soon as possible after the meeting, make a note of the issues discussed.
-Follow up on anything you promised to address (for example, you may have promised a further response once you have reviewed relevant records).
-You can ask for a copy of the notes taken by the interviewer during the meeting, however they are not required to provide them.
-If you are given a copy you may review them and amend where you think they are inaccurate.
+You can ask for a copy of the notes taken by the interviewer during the meeting, however your employer is not required to provide them.
+If you are given a copy, you may review them and amend where you think they are inaccurate.
 You can ask what information, if any, will be placed on your personnel file.
 You can provide a written response to issues discussed during the meeting and ask for it to be placed on your personnel file.

 Where can I get advice or support?